John H. Reagan: Civil War

-Reagan was an able administrator, presiding over the only cabinet department described as functioning well during the war.
 Despite the hostilities, the United States Post Office Department continued operations in the Confederacy until June 1, 1861, when the Confederate service took over its functions.

 Reagan sent an agent to Washington, D.C., with letters asking the heads of the United States Post Office Department's various bureaus to work for him.
 Nearly all did so and brought copies of their records, contracts, account books, etc. "Reagan in effect had stolen the U.S. Post Office," historian William C. Davis later wrote.
-When President Davis asked his cabinet for the status of their departments, Reagan reported he had his up and running in six weeks.
-Davis was amazed.

 Reagan cut expenses by eliminating costly and little-used routes and forcing railroads that carried the mail to reduce their rates.
 Despite the problems the war caused, his department managed to turn a profit, "the only post office department in American history to pay its own way," wrote William C. Davis.
 Reagan was the only member of the cabinet to oppose Robert E. Lee's offensive into Pennsylvania in June–July 1863.
 He instead supported a proposal to detach the First Corps of the Army of Northern Virginia to reinforce Joseph E. Johnston in Mississippi, to break the Siege of Vicksburg.
 Historian Shelby Foote noted that, as the only Cabinet member from west of the Mississippi, Reagan was acutely aware of the critical consequences of Vicksburg's capture and control of the river by U.S. forces.

 When Davis abandoned Richmond, Virginia on April 2, 1865, shortly before the entry of Army of the Potomac under George G. Meade, Reagan accompanied the president on his flight to the Carolinas.
 On April 27, Davis made him Secretary of the Treasury after George A. Trenholm's resignation.
-Reagan served in that capacity until he, Davis, and Texas Governor Francis R. Lubbock were captured near Irwinville, Georgia, on May 10.
+Reagan served in that capacity until he, Davis, and Texas governor Francis R. Lubbock were captured near Irwinville, Georgia, on May 10.

-Reagan was imprisoned with Confederate Vice President Alexander Stephens at Fort Warren in Boston, Massachusetts.
+Reagan was imprisoned with Confederate vice president Alexander Stephens at Fort Warren in Boston, Massachusetts.
 He was held in solitary confinement for twenty-two weeks.
 On August 11, he wrote an open letter to his fellow Texans urging cooperation with the United States, renunciation of the secession convention, the abolition of slavery, and letting formerly enslaved people vote.
 He warned that the U.S. government would be forced to impose military rule to enforce these measures if Texans did not voluntarily adopt them.
 Abolition was underway, and Reagan knew there was support for granting the vote to freedmen.
 Texans denounced him.
-After being released from prison later that year, he returned to his home in Palestine in December.
+After being released from prison later that year, he returned to his home in Palestine, Texas in December.